Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum Utility

 However, the noise for QC is more complex than statistically independent failures~\citep{morvan2023phase}, and for a complete analysis must be evaluated on real quantum hardware.
 The above approach also ignores the effect of measurement and decoherence errors, and thus should only be considered an approximate model of the true expected error rate.

-We evaluate the approximate error rate for our QPIE encoding using a recursive initialization algorithm from \cite{Shende_2006}, which uses $RZ$, $SX$, and $CX$ as basis gates.
-The gate errors of the 5 qubit IBM Falcon r4T system are publically available\footnote{\href{https://quantum-computing.ibm.com/services/resources?tab=systems }{https://quantum-computing.ibm.com/services/resources?tab=systems }}: $CX$ has a median error rate of $9.286\times 10^{-3}$, and $RZ$ and $SX$ of $4.175\times10^{-4}$.
-We calculate that encoding a $4\times 4$ image with the recursive initialization algorithm requires 30 RZ, 30 SX and 14 CX gates.
+We evaluate the approximate error rate for our QPIE encoding.
+We build the QPIE encoding quantum circuit using a recursive initialization algorithm from \cite{Shende_2006}.
+This circuit is constructed from $R_z(\theta)$, $SX$\footnote{The $SX$ gate is a special case of $R_x(\theta)$ Gate where the rotation parameter $\theta$ (the phase change) is 90° or $\pi/2$ radians.}, and $CNOT$ gates.
+The gate errors of the 5 qubit IBM Falcon r4T system have been measured through randomized benchmarking~\citep{2012qerr} and are publically available\footnote{\href{https://quantum-computing.ibm.com/services/resources?tab=systems }{https://quantum-computing.ibm.com/services/resources?tab=systems }}: $CNOT$ has a median error rate of $9.286\times 10^{-3}$, and $R_z(\theta)$ and $SX$ of $4.175\times10^{-4}$.
+We calculate that encoding a $4\times 4$ image with the recursive initialization algorithm requires 30 $R_z(\theta)$, 30 $SX$ and 14 $CNOT$ gates.
 Using the error rates above, the probability that the circuit fails is $\approx 15\%$.

+If the gate error is incoherent and uncorrelated\footnote{While gate noise can involve coherent errors such as systematic gate bias, such errors are hardware-specific}, then then the effect of this error on the measurement can be reduced by taking additional shots~\citep{Sharma_2020}.
+It may be possible to mitigate the effect of quantum error by using quantum error correction techniques to identify corrupted circuits~\citep{qerrcorr}.
+However, these corrective techniques will not work if the circuit failure rate is too high.

 A larger $256 \times 256$ image requires quantum hardware with at least 16 qubits, such as the IBM Falcon r5.11 system.
-This system has published error rates of $2.091\times10^{-4}$ for the $SX$ and $RZ$ and $8.698\times10^{-3}$ for the $CX$ gates.
-We calculate that encoding a QPIE image $256 \times 256$ requires a circuit with 131070 $RZ$, 131070 $SX$, and 65534 $CX$ gates.
+This system has published error rates of $2.091\times10^{-4}$ for the $SX$ and $R_z(\theta)$ and $8.698\times10^{-3}$ for the $CNOT$ gates.
+We calculate that encoding a QPIE image $256 \times 256$ requires a circuit with 131070 $R_z(\theta)$, 131070 $SX$, and 65534 $CNOT$ gates.
 With such a deep circuit, the probability that this circuit fails is $\approx 100\%$.
 The large circuit depth and high gate error rate make it impossible to encode the larger QPIE image.

 This situation may be improved by using the shorter circuits proposed by~\cite{stateprep2021}, which provide $D_\text{circ} = \mathcal{O}(\mathrm{log}_2N\times \mathrm{log}_2N)$ algorithms for QPIE encoding.
 With such a circuit, a $1024 \times 1024$ image can be encoded with a circuit depth of $\sim 100$ gates, and thus even with a gate error of $\epsilon=10^{-4}$ the global failure rate will be $\sim1\%$.
 However, the large number of ancillary qubits required by this algorithm make it impractical to run on current hardware, and may be subject to additional decoherence errors.